Position

 • Pros:

-• Stable job with good growth opportunities
+• Stable career with growth opportunities.

 • Cons:

-• Job can be repetitive
+• Repetitive tasks can be monotonous.

-• Requires long periods of sitting
+• Requires long periods of sitting.

 What is the job outlook for a Records Specialist?